 Have a corner of the Forbidden City’s eastern garden all to yourself while sipping a glass of Champagne and nibbling some grapes in a lovely pavilion.
 You’ll feel like one of the emperor’s esteemed guests and enjoy a respite from the crowds and walking.
 This section of the Forbidden City is rarely visited by other tourists.
 Most people don’t even know it’s there.

 A picnic on the Great Wall.
-We’ll send you with a guide who will carry a picnic lunch from the Kempinski Hotel German Bakery.
+We’ll send you with a guide who will carry a picnic lunch from a local bakery.
 Spread a blanket on a watchtower away from the crowds and prepare to be amazed by the views.

 The Great Wall at sunset, when the mountaintops and winding wall are bathed in a soft golden light.